mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/auto-committed-objects.md

   * The commit fails due to the validation error.
 Synchronization creates a `System.SynchronizationError` entry for this object and continues.
 * The `$NewCustomer` object remains auto-committed.

-#### 4.2.1 Preventing Synchronization from Creating Auto-Comitted Objects
+#### 4.2.1 Preventing Synchronization from Creating Auto-Committed Objects

 Solve the root cause of the validation failure.